tap-ir/tap-ir.github.io/README.md

 ./xattr "/root/cfreds_2015.dd/partition_2/ntfs/root/\$MFT" | jq .attributes.ntfs.standard_information.accessed_time
 ````

-!> We need to add **quote**  when there is space in the path of the file and **backslash** for special character like **$** to avoid them being interpreted by the shell
+!> We need to add **quote**  when there is space in the path of the file and **backslash** for special character like **$** to avoid them being interpreted by the shell.

 ### Adding attribute

-You can also add attributes to notes it can be used to share something you observed with other analysts.
+You can also add your own attributes to a node.
+This can be used to share something you observed with other analyst.
-To do that use the `xattr` command followed by the attribute name, the attribute value, and the pass of the node
+To do that use the `xattr` command followed by the attribute name, the attribute value, and the pass of the node :

 ```bash
 xattr tag malware /root/dump.dd/partition_2/ntfs/root/12345.exe